Treatments · OCD therapy

 Mapping the loop.

 The first few sessions are about understanding your specific OCD: which obsessions show up, which compulsions follow, and what you avoid.
-We explain how the loop works and how ERP interrupts it, so the approach makes sense before we start.
-Nothing is rushed, and you are never asked to commit to an exposure you do not understand.
+We explain how the loop works and how our ACT and CBT-informed approach interrupts it, so it makes sense before we start.
+Nothing is rushed, and you are never asked to commit to anything you do not understand.

 Phase 2 · Sessions 4-12+